shorepine/alles/alles-flashing.md

 ### Get the Alles repository

-You likely already have this, but if not, [download and unzip this repository](https://github.com/bwhitman/alles/archive/refs/heads/main.zip).
+You likely already have this, but if not, [clone this repository](https://github.com/bwhitman/alles).

 ### Get a real micro-USB cable